 Guinness-flavored Onion Brown Gravy over Pork Chops that will make anyone fall in love with anything Guinness.
 Perfect for St. Patrick’s Day!

-Just like any other good food bloggers, I’ve been trying out recipes for St. Patrick’s Day.
+Just like any other good food blogger, I’ve been trying out recipes for St. Patrick’s Day.

 Because that’s what good food bloggers do.
 They try out recipes for you before a major event or holiday happens.
 Then they’ll present to you only the best and finest.